 A closer look at the most debated and controversial moments involving Marsha Blackburn.

-Marsha Blackburn is an American politician and businesswoman currently serving as a senior United States Senator for Tennessee, elected in 2018.
-As a member of the Republican Party, she previously served as a Tennessee state senator from 1999 to 2003.
-She also represented Tennessee's 7th congressional district in the U.S. House of Representatives from 2003 to 2019.
-Blackburn has a reputation for being among the House's most conservative members, according to the National Journal.
+Marsha Blackburn is an American politician and businesswoman currently serving as the senior United States Senator from Tennessee, elected in 2018.
+As a member of the Republican Party, she previously served as a state senator from 1999 to 2003.
+From 2003 to 2019, Blackburn represented Tennessee's 7th congressional district in the U.S. House of Representatives.
+During her time in the House, she was consistently rated as one of its most conservative members.

 In 2004, Marsha Blackburn voted for proposed constitutional amendments to ban same-sex marriage.